 To say that Affiliate Marketing for Bloggers has improved my affiliate marketing game would be a vast understatement.
 As you can see, from last year to this year, the percentage of my blog income via affiliate marketing has blown up.
 In terms of dollars, my affiliate income increased by almost 500% over the past year.
 Was it worth the investment?
 Um YEAH!

-Here’s what’s included in the Advanced Course:
+Here’s what’s included in the Master Course:

 The private Mastermind group alone is worth the price of the course, in my opinion!